Azure/azure-webpubsub/docs/getting-started/work-with-azure-function/js-work-with-azure-function.md

 The code above first create a rest call to Azure Function `login` to retrieve client url.
 Then use the url to establish a websocket connection to service.
 After the connection is established, it'll listen and receive the messages coming from service connection.

-Run the client by command `node subscribe` if you are using default local function endpoint `localhost:7071`.
-Otherwise, you can run with `node subscribe <function-endpoint>`.
+If you are using default local function endpoint `localhost:7071`, run the client by command `node subscribe`.
+Otherwise, you can run with `node subscribe <function-endpoint>` to point to your function.

 > Make sure your connection string is enclosed by quotes ("") in Linux as connection string contains semicolon.